0xJonaseb11/Meta-suite/README.md

 # About

-Getting the full functionality eoth metamast wallet services.
+Getting the full functionality of metamast wallet services.
 Get to connect and integrate it in User interface.Get able to connect wallet and decide for further decisions.

 ------------